bgamari/ghc-wiki-import/builder.md

 ```

 and then build the Cabal package in the `client/` subdirectory.
+If you experience problems feel free to fix them up -- and do not forget to submit a pull request with your patches! :-)